Pathfinder Discovery Networks for Neural Message Passing: Advantages of PDNs

-PDNs are designed from the ground up to handle an arbitrary number of modalities, each defined as a similarity measure over the vertices.
-The pathfinder learning module is able to combine these similarity measures in arbitrary ways.
 As a motivating example, consider an XOR operation.
-In a multiplex graph setting, an XOR can describe a case where the presence of two edges together has a different semantic meaning as the presence of either edge separately.
+In a multiplex graph setting, an XOR can describe a case where the presence of two edges together has a different semantic meaning than the presence of either edge separately.

 \emph{Proposition}.
 PDNs can learn XOR operations over different layers of a multiplex graph.

 \emph{Proof}.
 Let us consider a node classification problem with two component binary valued edge weight vectors $(\textbf{A}'_{u,v} ,\textbf{A}''_{u,v})$ on each edge.
 Further, consider a PDN composed of a hidden layer with 2 neurons, described by these equations: